-The internet acts as a vast repository of marketing insights, tips, strategies and insight – so much so, in fact, that it can be difficult to find anything that comprehensively covers any one topic.
-If you want to find the definitive – and exhaustive – take on content marketing, SEO or paid search, you would have to comb through hundreds or thousands of articles stretched out across dozens of websites.
+The internet acts as a vast repository of marketing insights, tips, strategies and other content – so much so, in fact, that it can be difficult to find anything that comprehensively covers any one topic.
+If you want to find the definitive – and exhaustive – take on content marketing, search engine optimization (SEO), social media strategy, growth hacking, paid search, etc., you would have to comb through hundreds or thousands of articles stretched out across dozens of websites.

-When the dust had settled, we were left with a tiiight Top Six of the very best marketing books that are most relevant to digital marketers today.
+When the dust had settled, we were left with a tiiight top 8 of the very best digital marketing books that are most relevant to marketers today.

 1. Content Chemistry: The Illustrated Handbook for Content Marketing – Andy Crestodina